DabbinDallas/A4K_Recommendations/Debrid Providers.md

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/627fd8c3-4ffb-4a09-b1a6-b983fb743b8d" />
 5. Login to your debrid account
 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/d8622e81-8afe-4ea0-a923-003b2eb2181f" />
-6. {Optionally} you can set a name once account authorization has been confirmed for easier troubleshooting in the future
+6. {Optionally} you can set a name once account authorization has been confirmed for easier troubleshooting in the future and then click Set that name
 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/1f348c12-a9d5-4cb5-92b3-dfdbe66b7172" />
 7. Once you get to this page, go back into Kodi and you should be good to go
 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/dd15350b-220c-433c-953d-e6ce8a2071b0" />

+#
+## Umbrella
+1. Go to Umbrella Tools
+2. Click on Settings:Accounts
+3.